fabrizionastri/django_htmx_challenge/README.md

 # Django HTMX Calculator - Practical Test - Guidelines for the candidate

-| Note is the a draft README file for the candidates.
+> Note is the temporary README file for the candidates.
 It contains the guidelines for the test, and the description of the app to be developed.
-The candidate should rename this file `test_guidelines.md` before submitting the test.
+The candidate should rename this file `guidelines.md` before submitting the test.

-### Description
+## Description

 This repo provides the scaffolding for a simple app designed to test your knowledge of: